Rotavirus: The Disease & Vaccines

 Why was the rotavirus vaccine removed from the schedule in 1999 and then put back in 2006?

-The first rotavirus vaccine, known as RotaShield, was approved for use in 1998; however, less than one year later it was removed from the market because of an increased risk of a rare form of intestinal blockage, called intussusception.
-Intussusception is an uncommon, yet painful, intestinal blockage that occurs when the intestine folds into itself.
-This side effect of the vaccine was found to occur in about 1 recipient for every 10,000 to 30,000 doses administered.
+The first rotavirus vaccine, known as RotaShield, was approved for use in 1998.
+It was removed shortly thereafter because it was found to cause a rare form of intestinal blockage.
+This rare and painful condition occurs when the intestine folds into itself.
+This side effect of the vaccine was found to occur following about 1 of every 10,000 to 30,000 doses administered.
 Because RotaShield caused this side effect, it was removed from the recommended vaccine schedule and is no longer available in the U.S.

 Relative risks and benefits